haiwen/seafile-admin-docs/manual/upgrade/upgrade_docker_14.0.md

 !!! important "Redeploy Seafile AI"
     Seafile AI has undergone significant changes in Seafile 14.0.
 If you are using Seafile AI, follow [Seafile AI extension](../extension/seafile-ai.md) to redeploy it.
 Before redeploying, remove the old settings listed in [Seafile obsolete configurations](./seafile_obsolete_configurations.md#seafile-13-to-14-obsolete-configurations).

-!!! tip "Clean Database"
-    The database upgrade may take a long time.
-You can clean the database before upgrading.
-Please refer to [Clean Database](../administration/clean_database.md).

 ## Step 1) Stop the services

 Before upgrading, please shutdown your Seafile server: